This post contains affiliate links. Please see footer for full disclosure.

 Cleared for Action!: Four Tales of the Sea is a collection of four books by Stephen Meader, a fine author of historical fiction.
 These tales of courage and fortitude span fifty years of American history, including the Civil War, and are particularly interesting for boys.

-The Midshipman Quinn Collection are four humorous, adventurous stories about nerdy Septimus Quinn who joins the British Royal Navy at age 15 in 1803.
+Midshipman Quinn: Collection is a collection of four humorous, adventurous stories about nerdy Septimus Quinn who joins the British Royal Navy at age 15 in 1803.
 These historical fiction tales are made memorable by Quinn’s quirky, resourceful, ever-loyal personality.

 The Red Keep is swashbuckling historical fiction set in twelfth century France.
 Young Conan is determined to save the Red Keep for its rightful owner, Lady Anne.
 Allen French writes enjoyable, engaging historical fiction.
 He also wrote The Story of Rolf and the Viking Bow, which is a wonderful Viking-era story with a moral about sacrifice and redemption.

 G. A. Henty is, in my humble opinion, the gold standard when it comes to historical fiction.
 This prolific English author wrote dozens of novels intended to educate his teenage audience on wars, countries, cultures, history.
-My favorites include: Beric the Briton; A Story of the Roman Invasion, With Lee in Virginia, True to the Old Flag, In the Heart of the Rockies: An Adventure on the Colorado River , and The Cat of Bubastes: A Tale of Ancient Egypt.
+My favorites include: Beric the Briton, A Story of the Roman Invasion, With Lee in Virginia, True to the Old Flag, <In the Heart of the Rockies: An Adventure on the Colorado River, and Cat of Bubastes.

 Discussion: Henty is not afraid to take a controversial perspective and tell the other side of a story.
 For example, in True to the Old Flag, he offers the British perspective on the American Revolution.
 The theme to discuss would be that in a war, there are human beings on both sides who end up suffering.